phorton1/Arduino-theClock3/docs/ui.md

   and -10.8 degrees to the left, and between 9.2 and 10.0 degrees to the right, changes to the angle of the Pendulum's swing that would be hardly noticable to a human.

-So, this messsage indicates that the clock is running really well.
+This messsage indicates that the clock is running really well.

 #### STAT_MSG5 - SyncRTC stats